 The 365 Fund was born from a desire of Weber and Rinne to make an impact in the Middle Tennessee community.
 Both professional athletes, and historically two of the most recognizable faces of the team, Weber noted that he and Rinne, "were in a unique situation where we could help, and were thankful to brighten up the lives of kids going through some of their toughest days."

-The 365 Fund has two suites, funded by Weber and Rinne, which host special guests from Vanderbilt Children's Hospital and their families at Predators home games throughout the season.
+The 365 Fund has two suites, funded by Weber and Rinne, which host special guests from Monroe Carell Jr. Children's Hospital at Vanderbilt and their families at Predators home games throughout the season.

 This family-friendly night out is a rare treat for most of the young visitors, many of which cannot handle the otherwise hustle and bustle of the crowded arena.
 Different opportunities to interact with the team, such as locker room meet and greets, further enhance this experience.
 Seasonal hospital visits by the team, and various fundraisers conducted by the Nashville Predators Foundation, serve to bolster the spirit and resources of the 365 Pediatric Cancer Fund presented by Twice Daily.